 “The amount of time it takes to start up a plant has also improved,” Schneider said.
 When he started in the business, it wasn’t unusual for it to take up to an hour and 20 minutes before a plant reached full load.
 “Now, we can be at full load in less than half an hour and additional improvements we have planned for here will make it even better.”

 Lordstown Energy Center is capable of supplying enough energy to power 850,000 homes.

 The developer of the Lordstown Energy Center, Clean Energy Future LLC of Boston, sold the majority of the project to Macquarie Group, an international investment firm, which owns 70% of the plant.
 Siemens has a 25% stake in the project, while Clean Energy holds a 5% share in the venture.

-Plans for Clean Energy Future to build a second power plant similar in scope, the Trumbull Energy Center, next to the Lordstown plant is on hold because of ongoing litigation that at press time had not been resolved.
+Plans for Clean Energy Future to build a second power plant similar in scope, the Trumbull Energy Center, next to the Lordstown plant are on hold because of ongoing litigation that at press time had not been resolved.

 That project calls for another investment of about $900 million and the creation of 900 construction jobs.

 CLICK HERE to subscribe to our print edition and sign up to our free daily headlines.